By/About Sam Scott

 Fresco Fine Arts Publications, Albuquerque, NM

-Sam Scott: Drawings, Watercolors, Oil paintings
+Sam Scott: Drawings, Watercolors, Oil Paintings

 by Jim Edwards and William Peterson